mgoellnitz/trackdown/index.md

 link for that commit.

-It TrackDown discovers common GIT services it tries to automatically discover the correct prefix fÃ¼r URLs pointing to single commits.
+It TrackDown discovers common GIT services it tries to automatically discover the correct prefix für URLs pointing to single commits.

 ## Username for assignments